Who We Are

 Our History

 New Testament Christian Church began on April 30, 1978, at the old Baptist church downtown on Roanoke Avenue in Roanoke Rapids.
 We, then, purchased the old clinic building on Jackson Street and built the sanctuary and fellowship hall, which was completed around 1980 to 1981.
 The ministers that served during the early days of NTCC include R.L.
 Topping, H. Lee McDuffy, James J. Thompson, & Andrew L. Woodward.
 In 1989, Dale Morris began his 25-year ministry at NTCC.
 Along the way, the church began to support missions at home and abroad.
 The church has been able to expand its current missions to a number of nine.
 In 1990, we started a Teen Youth program, which has since developed into a Kindergarten through college life group program.
-In September 2014, following the retirement of Dale, Daniel West and his family moved to the Roanoke Valley to begin serving at NTCC.
-Since then, NTCC has grown in influence in the community and the online world through launching NTCC Online in 2020.
+In September 2014, Daniel West and his family moved to the Roanoke Valley to begin serving at NTCC.
+Since then, NTCC has grown in influence in the community and the online world through launching NTCC Online in 2019.